 - Hirsuitism and poor hair coat

 - Ravenous appetite

 Equine Metabolic Syndrome

 Equine Metabolic Syndrome is a developed resistance to insulin.
-All horses over the age of five are at risk, and the most common breeds are morgans, paso finos, arabs, fjords and horses with a genetic predisposition.
+All horses over the age of five are at risk, but the most common breeds are morgans, paso finos, arabs, fjords and horses with a genetic predisposition.
+Clinical signs include: